Sheikh-Umar/python-for-everybody-specialization/README.md

 ---------- |---------- | ----------
 1 | Programming for Everybody (Getting Started with Python) | Completed 2 | Python Data Structures | Completed
-3 | Using Python to Access Web Data | In-Progress
+3 | Using Python to Access Web Data | Completed
-4 | Using Databases with Python | -
+4 | Using Databases with Python | In-Progress
 5 | Capstone: Retrieving, Processing, and Visualizing Data with Python | -

 Course Link: https://www.coursera.org/specializations/python